Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Introduction

+\citet{muller2020domain} defined the concept of domain robustness and propose to improve the domain robustness by subword regularization \cite{kudo-2018-subword}, defensive distillation \cite{papernot2016distillation}, reconstruction \cite{tu2017neural} and neural noisy channel reranking \cite{yee-etal-2019-simple}. \citet{jiang-etal-2020-multi-domain} proposed using individual modules for each domain with a word-level domain mixing strategy, which they showed has domain robustness on seen domains.
+The work on domain robustness, however, tends to neglect the adaptability of the models for new domains.

-To achieve this, we propose \md (robust meta-learning NMT), a more robust and adaptive meta-learning-based NMT domain adaptation framework.
+To address both domain adaptability and domain robustness at the same time, we propose \md (robust meta-learning NMT), a more robust meta-learning-based NMT domain adaptation framework.
 We first train a word-level domain mixing model to improve the robustness on seen domains, and show that, surprisingly, this improves robustness on unseen domains as well.
 Then, we train a domain classifier based on BERT \cite{devlin-etal-2019-bert} to score training sentences; the score measures similarity between out-of-domain and general-domain sentences.
-Finally, we improve domain adaptability by integrating the domain-mixing model into a meta-learning framework with a domain classifier and a balanced sampling strategy.
+This score is used to determine a curriculum to improve the meta-learning process.
+Finally, we improve domain adaptability by integrating the domain-mixing model into a meta-learning framework with the domain classifier using a balanced sampling strategy.

-We evaluate \md on two translation tasks: English$\rightarrow$German and English$\rightarrow$Chinese.
-We conduct experiments for NMT domain adaptation in two low-resource scenarios.
-In the first scenario, a word-level domain mixing model is trained, and we carry out an evaluation of domain robustness.
-We also show that meta-learning on the seen domains fails to improve the domain robustness on unseen domains.
-In the second scenario, we combine domain robust word-level domain mixing with meta-learning using just hundreds of in-domain sentences, and show that this combination has both domain robustness and domain adaptability.

-The rest of the paper is organized as follows: We first describe related work ($\S$2) and the models in detail ($\S$3).
-Then we define the experimental setup ($\S$4) and evaluate domain robustness and domain adaptability ($\S$5).
-Finally, we analyse the results through an ablation study ($\S6$).